orangejuice/blog/data/activity/book-聊齋本紀-2023/record.en.md

   subtitle: Yan Lianke / 2023 / Linking Publishing Company
 ---

-It's impressive how clever Yan can absorb and master the storytelling style of traditional, impoverished scholars imagining romances.
-After reading three chapters, I really didn't want to continue.
-The characters are thin and simple, their actions template-driven and mindless.
-With just this kind of story, he has produced so many pieces; changing the name and location results in a ten-thousand-word story, which is truly tasteless when read.
-It appears mastering padding is a basic skill for authors.
+It’s tough for the bright-minded Yan to adapt and master the storytelling methods of these traditional societal tales fantasized by impoverished scholars.
+After three chapters, I really didn’t want to continue reading.
+The characters are thin, simplistic, their behaviors stereotypical and thoughtless.
+Just changing names and places turns them into ten-thousand-word stories, which are frankly bland to read.
+It seems that learning to 'skim' has become a basic skill for the writer.